García Álvarez de Toledo, 1st Duke of Alba: Biography

 In 1470 The title of duke was granted to Garcia Alvarez de Toledo.
 In 1472, King Henry IV of Castile elevated the County of Alba de Tormes into a hereditary Duchy.

 The first Duke of Alba fought in the War of the Castilian Succession on the side of the future Queen Isabella I of Castille against her niece, Juana la Beltraneja.

 Marriage and issue

 In 1448, he married María Enríquez de Quiñones, daughter of Fadrique Enríquez, Admiral of Castile, with whom he had 5 sons and 4 daughters.
-A granddaughter, María de Toledo y Rojas, married Diego Colón, son of Christopher Columbus.